-Dental Fee Schedule and Dental Insurance: What You Need to Know
+The Dental Fee Schedule and Dental Insurance: What You Need to Know

 Unlike managed care plans, fee for service dental plans pay your costs only after they receive and review the bill.
-This means that when you use a fee for service dental plan you will need to make higher out of pocket payments.
+This means when you use a fee for service dental plan you’ll make higher out of pocket payments.